douira/resolution-editor/README.md

 # resolution-editor
- guides the creation of a correctly formatted resolution document

- created in need of a better way of formatting and distributing resolutions for MUNOL
+ This editor guides the creation of a correctly formatted resolution document.
+It was created in need of a better way of formatting and distributing resolutions for MUNOL.

  feel free to make a pull request if you have something you'd like to contribute to this project